slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"People who can’t laugh at themselves will always be outwitted by people who can."
 -- T.K.
 Coleman*

+> *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have."
+-- Kevin Kelly*

 Hints:

 - Do you know anyone who doesn’t have any blind spots?
 So why would you be different?
-- Ask questions to challenge your assumptions: “What if I’m wrong about this?”.
+- Ask questions to challenge your assumptions: «What if I’m wrong about this?».
 Listen to the other person’s views, you might be biased.
 - Meditation makes you more mindful.
 Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.

-> *"The best meditation is being curious about the contents of your own mind." (...)
+> *"Self-awareness is the most attractive trait." (...)
 "Meditation is a good way to measure where you are." (...)
-"A fit mind is a clear mind." (...)
+"Meditation is intermittent fasting for the mind.
+Distactions are to mind the same as sugar to body." (...)
+"The best meditation is being curious about the contents of your own mind." (...)
 "You are a story you tell yourself." (...)
-"Meditation is intermittent fasting for the mind. distactions are tomind the same as sugar to body." (...)
-"Self-awareness is the most attractive trait."
+"A fit mind is a clear mind."
 -- Naval Ravikant*

 > *"If you correct your mind, the rest of your life will fall into place."
 -- Lao Tzu*

-> *"Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have."
--- Kevin Kelly*